Discover Fribourg: 3-Day Itinerary

 Photo Fribourg itinerary 3 days

-Many of the city’s attractions are within walking distance of each other, allowing you to soak in the sights while enjoying fresh air.
+Many of the city’s main attractions sit within walking distance of each other, so you can enjoy the views between stops.

 Must-See Attractions in Fribourg